Wudu: According to Shia Muslims

-Belching and vomiting do not invalidate wudhu; however, it is strongly recommended that the individual rinse his or her mouth following the latter.
+Belching and vomiting do not invalidate wudu; however, it is strongly recommended that the individual rinses their mouth following the latter.
 Bleeding is not considered to invalidate wudhu either, as Ja'far al-Sadiq made it clear in Hadith that a bad wound is not caused to repeat wudhu.
 This concept further extends to parasites that may exit the body through the two extremities.
-Cutting one's hair or nails does not invalidate wudhu but he or she should wipe the area with water.
+Cutting one's hair or nails does not invalidate wudhu, but they should wipe the area with water.

 Alternatives

-Muslims who are unable to perform the prevailing form of ablution due to skin disease, a disability, or a lack of clean water, etc. are recommended to perform tayammum, sometimes called 'dry ablution', using sand or dust instead of water.
+Muslims who are unable to perform wudu due to skin disease, a disability, or a lack of clean water, etc. are advised to perform tayammum, sometimes called dry ablution, using sand or dust instead of water.
 Such ritual purity may also be accepted in cases in weather where it would be dangerous.

 Tayammum is also to be performed when one is defiled and could not perform ghusl.